Mrkomiljon/MaskR-CNN/README.md

-# MaskR-CNN for instance segmentation
+# Mask R-CNN for instance segmentation